Diversity of Fuzzy Dark Matter Solitons: Effects of the ellipsoidal baryon profile

 \section{Effects of the ellipsoidal baryon profile}

-Instead of a background soliton shown in section~\ref{sec:edr}, we consider a background baryon profile in this section.
-More precisely, we consider an ellipsoidal baryon profile similar to the Milk Way's~\cite{Iocco:2015xga,Lin:2019yux}
+Instead of a background soliton shown in section~\ref{sec:edr}, we now consider a background baryon profile .
+More precisely, we consider an ellipsoidal baryon profile fitted on the Milky Way's~\cite{Iocco:2015xga,Lin:2019yux} three baryonic density components